OctopusDeploy/OctoProduct/chapter4/index.md

 With repeatable deployments, rolling back can be achieved by rerunning a previous deployment.
 This is possible because the package versions, scripts and variables are all defined by a repeatable deployment.

-Rollbacks are also an explicit feature of several seamless deployment strategies.
+Rollbacks are also an explicit feature of several seamless deployment strategies:
 * Canary deployments implement rollbacks by redirecting all traffic from the new deployment to the current deployment.
 * Blue/green deployments can rollback a deployment by cutting traffic back to the blue stack.
 * Session draining deployments can redirect new sessions to the current deployment, and optionally kill any sessions in the new deployment.